 JC.
 Did the NASM require a CPR/AED cert before you could register for the CES?

 JC.
 Did you have to show your CPR/AED cert on the day you took the CES exam?
-Did you have to show any form of ID?
+Were any other forms of ID Needed?

 AJ.
 No, the CES certification was an online course.

 JC.
 Could people use their cell phones or calculators during the exam?

 AJ.
 I would imagine they could since you are taking the course online so no one is there to monitor that.

 Although the test is timed so not a lot of time to research answers.
 And, a lot of the test was viewing exercises and identifying which muscles are working, and which ones are misfiring.